SamAssareymuriyil/Pomocord/README.md

 > https://pomocord.netlify.app/

 ## Introduction + What is Pomocord?
-Pomocord is an all-in-one study tool to help you stay on track when you're cramming for an exam, working on an assignment, or even reading a textbook!
+Pomocord is an all-in-one study tool to help you stay on track when you are cramming for an exam, working on an assignment, or even reading a textbook!

 Pomocord uses the Pomodoro Technique, a time management method developed by Francesco Cirilo back in the 1980s!
 This method allows you to divide your work into intervals, each being 25 minutes in length, and a 5 minute break in between.
 Every interval, you are to focus on doing your work, no procrastinating!
 But don't worry, every 4 intervals, you are awarded with a 30 minute break!
 Oh also, no sneaky working while you're on the break!